Patient education: Initial treatment of HIV (Beyond the Basics)

 WHEN TO START HIV TREATMENT

-Expert groups recommend starting all people with HIV infection on treatment (called antiretroviral therapy) regardless of their T cell count (which indicates how healthy the immune system is).
+General approach — Expert groups recommend starting all people with HIV infection on treatment (called antiretroviral therapy [ART]) regardless of their T cell count (which indicates how healthy the immune system is).
+This is because:

 ●ART treatment also prevents transmission of HIV to others.
 Successful treatment nearly eliminates the risk of transmission to an unborn child during pregnancy or sexual transmission to an uninfected partner.
 (See 'Pregnancy' below and 'Sexually active individuals' below.)

-The urgency to start treatment depends upon several factors, including your T cell count, age, underlying medical conditions, history of an AIDS-defining illness, risk of transmitting HIV to others, and willingness to commit to lifelong treatment.
+Urgency of initiating ART — The urgency of starting treatment (ie, how important it is to start ART immediately) depends upon several factors, including your T cell count, age, underlying medical conditions, history of an AIDS-defining illness, risk of transmitting HIV to others, and willingness to commit to lifelong treatment.
 Each of these factors is discussed in detail below.
 (See "When to initiate antiretroviral therapy in HIV-infected patients".)

 Pregnancy — ART is recommended as soon as possible for all HIV-positive women who are pregnant, regardless of their T cell count.
 If you have HIV and are pregnant, taking ART can significantly decrease the risk that you will transmit HIV to your infant during pregnancy or birth.
 Detailed information for patients about pregnancy and HIV treatment is available separately.
 (See "Patient education: HIV and pregnancy (Beyond the Basics)".)